Australian Agriculture: Livestock

 Livestock disposals are derived from the Livestock products quarterly survey.

-Livestock herd estimates are modelled using a number of inputs.
+Livestock herd and flock estimates are modelled using a number of inputs.

 Concepts, sources and methods